Five years into the 2030 Agenda, there is an urgent need to understand where the world stands in eliminating hunger and food

 Kurt Servin from Guadalajara, Mexico has an academic background in Oceanographic and Marine Sciences and a professional background in commercial aquaculture, aquafeed nutrition, with both shrimp and fish management as well as business intelligence and talent development in commerce and the biosciences.

-He has worked with leading international companies, private enterprises, R&D agencies and government institutions.
+He works with leading international companies, aquafeed companies, private enterprises, R&D agencies and government institutions.
 Kurt Servin is specialized in functional feed additives and gut modulation of shrimp to enhance their welfare and quality for the end-consumer.

 Kurt completed his Ph.D. at the University of Plymouth, UK, where he tested natural prebiotics and probiotics “beneficial bacteria” to enhance the immune competence of shrimp to improve their disease resistance and stress tolerance.
 As such, his work involves the application of advanced molecular techniques to quantify intestinal microbiology or ‘microbiome’ and to link this with dietary formulations containing functional feed additives in nutrition.
 This work has serious implications with regard to mitigating our previous dependence on antibiotics in our quest to seek effective alternatives that do not result in antimicrobial resistance in the food chain to both animals and humans.